 The Regulated Health Professions Act requires all regulatory bodies including the College of Physiotherapists of Manitoba (CPM) to establish and maintain a continuing competency program to promote high practice standards among registrants.
 Continuing competence requires that the health professionals demonstrate to their respective Colleges that they maintain and enhance their ability to practice.

 Physiotherapists in Manitoba have always engaged in continuing professional development activities.
 In order to support their efforts, the Continuing Competency Committee has designed a user-friendly program that is relevant to all and has the flexibility to adapt to various workplace environments.

 The Continuing Competency Program has been designed to provide the physiotherapist with the tools to demonstrate the maintenance of competence and enhancement of practice.
 It consists of three components.

 - Designed to promote self-assessment, professional accountability and reflection.

 - All members will be required to complete a Practice Reflection submission on a yearly basis.

-- Randomly selected members will be required to make submissions for peer review.
+- Randomly selected members will be required to submit for peer review.